-Regular physical activity can keep your back strong and might actually relieve back pain during pregnancy.
+Regular physical activity can keep your back strong and might relieve back pain during pregnancy.
 With your health care provider's OK, try gentle activities — such as walking or water exercise.
 A physical therapist also can show you stretches and exercises that might help.

 You might also stretch your lower back.
 Rest on your hands and knees with your head in line with your back.
 Pull in your stomach, rounding your back slightly.
 Hold for several seconds, then relax your stomach and back — keeping your back as flat as possible.
 Gradually work up to 10 repetitions.
 Ask your health care provider about other stretching exercises, too.

-Some research suggests that acupuncture can help relieve back pain during pregnancy.
-Chiropractic treatment seems to provide comfort for some women as well.
+Some research suggests that acupuncture might relieve back pain during pregnancy.
+Chiropractic treatment might provide comfort for some women as well.
 However, further research is needed.
-If you're considering a complementary therapy, discuss the options with your health care provider.
+If you're considering a complementary therapy, discuss it with your health care provider.
 Be sure to tell the chiropractor or acupuncturist that you are pregnant.

 If you have severe back pain during pregnancy or back pain that lasts more than two weeks, talk to your health care provider.
 He or she might recommend medication such as acetaminophen (Tylenol, others) or other treatments.

 Keep in mind that back pain during pregnancy might be a sign of preterm labor or a urinary tract infection.
-If you have back pain during pregnancy that's accompanied by vaginal bleeding, fever or burning during urination could be a sign of an underlying problem that needs prompt attention.
-If you're concerned about your back pain, contact your health care provider right away.
+If you have back pain during pregnancy that's accompanied by vaginal bleeding, fever or burning during urination, contact your health care provider right away.

 - Ee CC, et al. Acupuncture for pelvic and back pain in pregnancy: A systematic review.
 American Journal of Obstetrics & Gynecology.
 2008;198:254.